Quasi-Monte Carlo methods for lattice systems: a first look: Concluding Remarks

 \section{Concluding Remarks}

-In this article we have performed a first application of the QMC method to Euclidean lattice models.
-The goal was to see, whether the QMC algorithm provides also in the case of non-Gaussian systems an improved error scaling behaviour with respect to Markov-chain Monte Carlo methods.
+In this article we have performed a first application of QMC methods to Euclidean lattice models.
+The goal was to see, whether QMC algorithms provide also in the case of non-Gaussian systems an improved error scaling behavior with respect to Markov-chain Monte Carlo methods.
 As a prototype system, we have considered the quantum mechanical oscillator discretized on a Euclidean time lattice, both in its harmonic (Gaussian) form as well as adding a non-Gaussian quartic term (anharmonic oscillator).
-For the harmonic oscillator we found a large-$N$ ($N$ being the number of sample points) error behavior as expected, i.e. for QMC ($\sim 1/N $) and for Mc-MC ($\sim 1/\sqrt{N}$).
+For the harmonic oscillator we found a large-$N$ ($N$ being the number of sample points) immproved error behavior, i.e. $\sim N^{-1}$ for (randomized) QMC and $\sim N^{-1/2}$ for Mc-MC.

-The main result of our investigation is that also for the anharmonic oscillator, which is a non-Gaussian problem, the QMC approach leads to a significant improvement of the error scaling $N^\alpha$ with $\alpha \approx -0.76$, see table~\ref{tab:error_scaling_fit} for the exact values of $\alpha$ for different observables and different physical situations.
+The main result of our investigation is that also for the anharmonic oscillator, which is a non-Gaussian problem, the QMC approach leads to a significant improvement of the error scaling $N^\alpha$ with $\alpha \approx -0.76$, see Table~\ref{tab:error_scaling_fit} for the exact values of $\alpha$ for different observables and different physical situations.

-Further, we found that the choice of the lattice spacing $a$ does not seem to have any effect on the error scaling behaviour and the accessible range of $T=1.5$ values gives already estimates of the ground state energy, compatible (within errors) with the theoretical prediction (valid in the limit $T\rightarrow \infty$ and $a\rightarrow 0$).
-For the case that the improved error scaling and the mild dependence on the lattice spacing $a$ found here will also be present in more elaborate models, the QMC has the potential to become very valuable in the future.
+Further, we found that the accessible range of $T=1.5$ values gives already estimates of the ground state energy, compatible (within errors) with the theoretical prediction (valid in the limit $T\rightarrow \infty$ and $a\rightarrow 0$).
+For the case that the improved error scaling and the mild dependence on the lattice spacing $a$ found here will also be present in more elaborate models, QMC methods have the potential to become very valuable in the future.
 On the other hand we observed that the applicability of the WUS (reweighting) approach seems to be limited by the physical time extent $T=d a$ of the system.
-Stable results could only be found for values $T\leq 1.5$.
+For values of $T\leq 1.5$ the error falls below the percent level within the investigated number of samples.
+For increasing values of $T$ the error is continuously growing and at $T=5$ we can only obtain a relative error of $\approx 15 \%$ for $2^{19}$ samples.
+For larger $T$ values we expect the error to become even larger leading eventually for very large $T$ to a situation where a meaningful evaluation of the considered quantities is not possible anymore.
+This behavior and the relation to the effective dimension of the problem clearly needs an understanding and a dedicated investigation in the future, in particular, when more realistic models are considered.